1889 Amherst football team

-The 1889 Amherst football team was an American football team that represented the Amherst College as a member of the Eastern Intercollegiate Football Association (EIFA) during the 1889 college football season.
-The team compiled an overall record of 3–5–2 and was outscored by a total of 198 to 173.
+The 1889 Amherst football team represented the Amherst College as a member of the Eastern Intercollegiate Football Association (EIFA) during the 1889 college football season.
+Amherst compiled an overall record of 4–4–2 with a mark of 2–1–1 in conference play, placing second in the EIFA.
+The team played home games at Blake Field in Amherst, Massachusetts.